visgl/loaders.gl/docs/developer-guide/using-loaders.md

   gltf: {...}
 });
 ```

+An advantage of this design is that since the core functions can select a loader from a list of multiple candidate loaders, or invoke sub-loaders, the nested options system allows separate specification of options to each loader in a single options object.

 Loader options are merged with default options using a deep, two-level merge.
 Any object-valued key on the top level will be merged with the corresponding key value in the default options object.